National Board Dental Examinations

 Specific dental and dental hygiene licensure requirements vary among jurisdictions, but all jurisdictions have three basic requirements: an educational requirement, a written examination requirement and a clinical examination requirement.
 You must complete all three for basic licensure requirements.

-Before you can apply to take any of the examinations, you must obtain a DENTPIN®.
+Before you can apply to take any of the examinations, you must visit ADA.org and obtain a DENTPIN®.